sergeimolinari/IDOS-PPP/README.md

 - Here are some cool visualization ideas using matplotlib and seaborn to effectively present your data:

-  1. Highlighting "Pessimistic" Values with High Range - Heatmap: Use a heatmap to visualize the range values.
-Highlight cells with values above a certain threshold using a color gradient that emphasizes higher ranges.
-This can help quickly identify countries with significant disparities.
-  1. Boxplots for Mean, Median, and Range - Boxplots: Create boxplots for each index (protection, provision, participation) to show the distribution of values across countries.
-Use different colors to represent mean, median, and range.
-This can help visualize the spread and central tendency of the data.
   1. Growth Data Visualization - Heatmap with Color Coding: Use a heatmap to visualize growth data, with colors indicating growth levels.
 Use green for values above 1.1 (positive growth) and red for values below 0.9 (negative growth).
 This can help